StarRocks/starrocks/quick_start/test_faq.md

 * For BE, we recommend 16 cores with 64GB or more.
 For FE, we recommend 8 cores with 16GB or more.
 * HDDs or SSDs can be used.
 * CPU must support AVX2 instruction sets, use `cat /proc/cpuinfo |grep avx2` to confirm there is output.
 If not, we recommend replacing the machine.
-DorisDB's vectorization engine needs CPU instruction sets to perform a better effect.
+StarRocks' vectorization engine needs CPU instruction sets to perform a better effect.
 * The network needs 10 GB NIC and 10 GB switch.

 ## Modeling